sdecamillis/qgis_nsw_act_topo/README.md

 * you can then click on *Run Script*.
 The extent boudary layer should appear in the QGIS window.
 * In the *Python Console*, type the command `topo.vegetation` to load the vegetation layer (if any).
 * Type the command `topo.layers` to fetch all the vector data intersecting the extent layer.
 Depending on the size of the area and the density of features, the script can take more than 5 minutes to complete.
 Urban areas will generally take longer than bush areas.
 The list of layers considered in this step are listed in the file *layer_list.py* under the *scripts* folder.
 You can modify such list to your preference.
-* Type the command `topo.osmroad` to fetch the vector layer of roads from the OpenStreetMap server.
-You can then
-* This will fetch all the vector data intersecting the extent layer.
-Depending on the size of the area and the density of features, the script can take more than 5 minutes to complete.
-Urban areas will generally take longer than bush areas.

 ### Manual adjustments

 * You can consider loading the road layer from OpenStreetMap by typing the command `topo.osmroad` in the Python Console.
 Then, you can tick or untick each sublayer from either the nsw_road or the osm_road layer.
-* If you are familiar with QGIS, you can adjust style and labels.
+* If you are familiar with QGIS, you can adjust style and labels, and turn off some layers.
 * You can import your own layers directly into QGIS.
 For example, .gpx files with trails or points of interest.

 ### Saving layers and project